Tax and Accounting Services

 You can choose to amortize all your startup costs without taking any deduction in the first year.
 This approach may benefit you if you expect to operate at a loss in the initial years.
 If your business hasn’t started yet, you will begin amortization in the year your business becomes active.

-To deduct your startup costs, ensure your business is active.
+To deduct these beginning costs, ensure your business is active.
 For partnerships and corporations, the business is active from the date of formation.
 For freelancers and sole proprietors, the business is active when you start earning income or engaging in business activities.

 While you cannot deduct general research costs, expenses related to attempting to start a business qualify as capital expenses and can be deducted as capital losses.
 If you purchased assets, these costs become part of your basis in the assets and are recoverable when you dispose of them.

 Understanding the tax implications of startup costs is crucial for new business owners.
 By knowing what qualifies as a startup cost, how to deduct these expenses, and the rules for amortization, you can make informed financial decisions that benefit your business in the long run.
-If you have any questions or need personalized advice, consult a tax professional to help you navigate these complexities.
+If you have any questions or need personalized advice, consult DuPage Tax Solutions to help you navigate these complexities.

 Ph.
 (630) 909 9700